ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 the forward transform is invertible and differentiable.
 The similarity metric employed at this latter stage is typically either neighborhood cross-correlation or mutual information.
-Note that these parameter sets are robust to input image type (i.e., LSFM, Nissl staining, and the various MRI modalities) and are adaptable to mousing image geometry scaling.
+Note that these parameter sets are robust to input image type (e.g., light sheet fluorescence microscopy, Nissl staining, and the various MRI modalities) and are adaptable to mouse image geometry and scaling.
 Further details can be found in the various documentation sources for these ANTsX packages.

 ### Template generation